 Air Force ROTC Scholarships

 St. Scholastica students are invited to apply for Air Force ROTC college scholarships.
-Air Force ROTC offers high schools eniors and college students five-four-three-two-and sometimes one year scholarships which over tuition, fees, and a book allowance.
-Awards are based on the applicant's potential as an Air Force officer, as demonstrated by a combination of the Air Force Officer Qualifying Test score, academic achievement and recommendation of an AFROTC scholarship commitee.
+Air Force ROTC offers high schools seniors and college students five-four-three-two-and sometimes one year scholarships which over tuition, fees, and a book allowance.
+Awards are based on the applicant's potential as an Air Force officer, as demonstrated by a combination of the Air Force Officer Qualifying Test score, academic achievement and recommendation of an AFROTC scholarship committee.
 Application for 4-year scholarships must be made early in the senior year of high school.
 Students seeking scholarships should contact the Department of Aerospace Studies: University of Minnesota-Duluth, 1049 University Drive, Duluth MN 55812-3011, (218) 726-8159.